 Namibia Safari Tour focusing on Mammals

-Namibia is one of the most diverse countries in Africa so expect to be amazed at the incredible habitat diversity during our tours, from the lush riparian forest in the Caprivi to arid desert and sand dune landscapes in central Namibia, not forgetting the spectacular lagoon at Walvis Bay on the Atlantic coast, and much more!
+Namibia is one of the most diverse countries in Africa.
+Expect to be amazed at the incredible habitat diversity during our tours, from the lush riparian forest in the Caprivi to arid desert and sand dune landscapes in central Namibia.
+Not forgetting the spectacular lagoon at Walvis Bay on the Atlantic coast, and much more!

-Namibia’s diversity brings with it some fantastic mammal watching and you can count on seeing quite a big number of mammals, other fauna and flora and some superb classic African safari landscapes.
+Namibia’s diversity brings with it some fantastic mammal watching.
+You can count on seeing quite a big number of mammals, other fauna and flora and some superb classic African safari landscapes.
 Join us on this amazing adventure!

 - Etosha National Park: One of the planet’s top wildlife reserves

 - Damaraland: Dramatic landscapes and home to desert-adapted wildlife

 - Swakopmund and Walvis Bay: Tourist towns nestled between dunes and sea, with much to do and see